Downtown Development Authority

 About the Downtown Development Authority

-The DDA was established in 1982 and is overseen by the Mayor and a nine member board appointed by the City Commission.
+The DDA was established in 1982 and is overseen by the Mayor and a ten member board appointed by the City Commission.
 It is the responsibility of the DDA Board to define the downtown district and provide for all other matters within the district.

 Focus: Infrastructure & Marketing